 Corruption is an annual $50 billion drain on roughly 80 percent of Brazilian municipalities, and the 54 million people who depend on basic public services are the ones most affected by it.
-Though the Brazilian government collects substantial data, public accounting departments insist on avoiding automation and most financial inspections are done on an ad-hoc basis, which limits citizen visibility into how resources are used.
+Though the Brazilian government collects substantial data, public accounting departments have not yet automated and most financial inspections are done on an ad-hoc basis, which limits citizen visibility into how resources are used.

-RevelaGov combines artificial intelligence and anonymous whistleblowing to publicize cases of social corruption in Brazil.
-Its findings help both project partners and prosecutors pressure local governments for change in the quality of public services and to reverse entrenched cultural norms.
+RevelaGov combines artificial intelligence and anonymous whistleblowing to publicize cases of corruption in Brazil.
+Its findings help users and prosecutors pressure local governments to improve the quality of public services, and they also help reverse entrenched cultural norms around corruption.

 Ribeirão Preto, Brazil

 Enabling Civilians to Fight Corruption

 Solver RevelaGov, which fights corruption through civilian-led tracking of government transactions, received a $10,000 grant from Solve in 2019 for being selected as a Community-Driven Innovation Solver.